This post is also available in:

 - Collaborate with the other person to identify actionable steps that can be taken to address the issue.

-- This approach fosters a sense of teamwork and shows that you are committed to finding a positive outcome.
+- This approach build a sense of teamwork and shows that you are committed to finding a positive outcome.

 At Kognifi, we offer specialized training programs designed to enhance your communication skills and equip you with the tools needed to manage difficult conversations effectively.